ardelgadillov/QuiraData_Mkdocs/docs/blog/posts/post1.md

 categories:
     - Python
     - Webapp
-description:Deploying a Dash Application on Render: A Step-by-Step Guide
+title: Deploying a Dash Application on Render A Step-by-Step Guide
+description: >-
+   I like to create web applications in Python, especially using the Plotly Dash framework.
+   One of my favorite projects is a Sudoku Solver that’s powered by Mixed-Integer Linear Programming (check it out at [sudoku.quiradata.com](http://sudoku.quiradata.com){:target="_blank"}).
+   I understand the excitement of bringing a project to life on the web.
+   In this guide, I’ll walk you through the process I used to deploy my Sudoku app on Render.
 date: 2024-11-07
 ---